luni64/TeensyStep/applications/winder/index.md

 ## Overview

-The following figure shows the principal setup of a coil winder.
-A string (blue) is rotated by the spindle motor.
-While the spindle rotates the feeder (green) linearly moves parallel to the string and winds a wire on the string.
+Strings for musical instruments are made by very precisely winding some wrap material around a core to give the string more mass while keeping it flexible.
+The following figure shows the principal setup of a string making machine (coil winder).
+The core of a string (blue) is rotated by the spindle motor.
+While the spindle rotates, the feeder (green) linearly moves parallel to the string and winds a wire on the string.
 It is important that the ratio of the feeder speed and the spindle rotation stays constant even during acceleration and deceleration phases to keep a constant winding pitch.

 ![Overview](assets/winder.png)